Secrets

 Creating a secret

-From the secrets page, click + New Secret and pick the type.
+From your project's Secrets page, click the + button in the top-right corner of the table and pick a type.
 Enter a name and a value.
 Optionally add a note for context.

 Reading a secret